 • Poor execution by an inexperienced surgeon can create uneven results and excessive scarring.
 The best approach is referral to a more experienced eyelid surgeon, who may need to retrace most (if not all) of the steps of the operation and undertake revision as needed.

 blepharoplasty one year earlier

 • Asymmetric or high creases, in which the creases of the two upper eyelids are unmatched in height or shape, is not a rare outcome.
 Sometimes the problem in unrelated to blepharoplasty, per se, but rather caused by a separate (but possibly unrecognized) problem that existed even before the operation, such as brow droop or ptosis.
 In these cases, a patient may elect to have these remaining deficiencies corrected with the appropriate additional surgical procedures or simply ignore the imbalance if it is mild.
-Keep in mind that small eyelid asymmetries are more the rule rather than the exception . . .
+Keep in mind that small eyelid asymmetries are . . .